arindas/arindas.github.io/content/blog/segmented-log-rust.md

 <b>Fig:</b> The Log: An append only ordered collection of records.
 </p>

-The log indices denote a notion of time since the records are ordered by time.
-They can be even thought of as timestamps, with the convenient property of being decoupled from actual wall-clock time.
+Since the records are ordered by time, the log's record indices can be thought of as timestamps, with the convenient property of being decoupled from actual wall-clock time.

 The log indices effectively behave as Lamport clocks[^1].